- 01. 1. Classic Poetry: Homer, The Iliad & The Odyssey

 He successfully created a niche for himself with themes such as rebellion, love, nature, and the spirit of freedom.

-However, the unique element about Shelley’s work was that his personal life reflected his writings.
+However, the unique element of Shelley’s work was that his personal life reflected his writings.

 He was in love with his cousin; however, their relationship was met with disapproval by their families.
 This narrative often made it into his writings.

 Shelley began his career at the age of 17.
-While he entered college, he had developed an inclination towards writing.
+When he entered college, he developed an inclination towards writing.

 And his prominence echoes still.
 At every stage of his career, and even today, the poet’s name is quoted with utmost passion and abundant praise.